ubclaunchpad/ubclaunchpad.com/CONTRIBUTING.md

 We also have an [automated workflow](https://github.com/ubclaunchpad/ubclaunchpad.com/actions?workflow=Compress+images) that runs on PRs that edit images and automatically adds a commit to compress them if possible while minimizing quality loss - see [GitHub Actions](#github-actions).

 ⚠️ Note that some of our assets are leveraged in other projects - [this query](https://sourcegraph.com/search?q=repo:ubclaunchpad/*+%22https://raw.githubusercontent.com/ubclaunchpad/ubclaunchpad.com%22&patternType=regexp) shows all repositories that currently depend on assets in this repository.
-Be careful not to remove these without updating their respective dependents!
+Be careful not to remove assets without updating their respective dependents!

 #### Icons